mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 Which version do you find cleaner and more expressive?

+>**NOTE**: Function negative forms are not currently supported in all Softanza functions, but this is planned for the future.

 ## Flexibility in Expression: Function Alternative Forms

 Softanza recognizes that developers, as human beings, think in diverse ways and therefore provides multiple approaches to express the same operation.